South Head Road Shared Pathway

 - Work is progressing well with new kerb and gutter installed along the southern side of South Head Road east from Keightley Street.

-- Crews will now focus on construction of the new section of shared pathway and hope to be finished by the end of the month.
+- Crews are now focusing on construction of the new section of shared pathway and hope to be finished by the end of the month.

 - Our construction crew has begun preliminary work to build the new pathway on South Head Road east from Keightley Street.